 The site has a colorful history.
 The home of Sybil Ludington was in the vicinity.
 In 1777, at the age of 16, she rode a nighttime 40-mile loop to muster her father’s troops during the Revolutionary War.
 More recently, the land was a country estate and the summer home of actress Elizabeth Montgomery.

-The park is administered by the Taconic Region office of the New York State Office of Parks, Recreation, and Historic Preservation (although in 2011 it is not yet included on the park roster).
+The park is administered by the Taconic Region office of the New York State Office of Parks, Recreation, and Historic Preservation.
 Trail building is being conducted by the New York-New Jersey Trail Conference.
 Please check the East Hudson Trail Crew schedule for volunteer trail building opportunities.

 |Trails Overview:|| |